zaaakk/projects-usep-app/README.md

         - run `$ mkdir ./usepweb_db_stuff`

+        - run `$ mkdir ./usepweb_web_stuff`

-        - you should now see those three directories, in addition to the previous two, in the `usepweb_project_stuff` directory
+        - you should now see those four directories, in addition to the previous two, in the `usepweb_project_stuff` directory

     - create the environmental-settings file